 This monitor doesn't have a local dimming feature.
 This video is provided for reference only.

-Great peak brightness, but it's not quite as bright as the ASUS VG279Q.
+This monitor has great peak brightness, but it's not quite as bright as the ASUS TUF VG279Q.
 This monitor can easily overcome glare in a bright room.
+Unfortunately, the minimum brightness is high, so it's not a good choice if you're planning on using it in a dark room and are sensitive to light.

-Decent peak brightness in HDR, with very little variation in peak brightness with different content.
-We measured this with the "ASUS Gaming HDR" setting, which is the brightest mode.
+This monitor has decent peak brightness in HDR, with very little variation in peak brightness with different content.
+Sadly, it doesn't track the EOTF very well, as most scenes are a bit brighter than they're supposed to be.
+There's also a very sharp cut-off at the monitor's peak brightness, which causes a loss of fine details in bright scenes.
+These measurements are in the "ASUS Gaming HDR" setting, which is the brightest mode.
 The "ASUS Movie HDR" setting is about 30 nits dimmer on average.

-Great horizontal viewing angles, which is typical for IPS panels.
+The ASUS VG279QM has a Great horizontal viewing angle.
 Similar to the ASUS VG279Q, the image remains accurate even at a wide angle, which is great for sharing the screen with a few other people.

-Decent vertical viewing angles.
+This monitor has a decent vertical viewing angle.
 Even if you're sitting up close, the top and bottom of the screen remain accurate.

-Excellent SDR color gamut, but it's pretty standard.
-This monitor can display the entire sRGB color space used by almost all web content, but it has only good coverage of the wider Adobe RGB color space.
+This monitor has an excellent SDR color gamut.
+It can display the entire sRGB color space used by almost all web content, but it has poor coverage of the wider Adobe RGB color space.
+If you want a monitor with a wider color gamut, check out the Acer Predator XB273U GXbmiipruzx.

 Overdrive Setting | Response Time Chart | Response Time Tables | Motion Blur Photo |